NHSDigital/bcss-playwright/docs/utility-guides/FitKitLogged.md

 ## Using the Fit Kit Logged Utility

-To use the Fit Kit Logged Utility, import the `fit_kit_logged.py` module, from the `utils` directory, into your test file and call its methods as required.
+To use the Fit Kit Logged Utility, import the `fit_kit_logged.py` module, from the `utils` directory, into your test file and call the `process_kit_data` method as required.

 ## Required Arguments